All Community Education program requests must be submitted in writing.

 Firefighters Are Our Friends (Grades K-2) - These classes are available for Guilford County Schools and are appropriate for grades K-2.
 Firefighters show fire apparatus, put on their turnout gear while discussing what each piece is for, and handout appropriate educational materials.

-Fire Safety Class (Age 18+) - Often civic groups, churches, and businesses have gatherings for which they need public speakers.
-Firefighters can address a variety of fire and life safety topics and will provide appropriate handouts to the group.
+General Fire Safety Class (Age 18+) - Often civic groups, churches, and businesses have gatherings for which they need public speakers.
+The Fire Educator can address a variety of fire and life safety topics and will provide appropriate handouts to the group.

 Seniors Fire & Fall Prevention Class (Age 55+) - This is a fire and fall prevention program for older adults centered around 16 key safety messages – eight fire prevention and eight fall prevention.
 This class is taught by the Fire and Life Safety Educator.